ayanko/caphub-slides/preface/01_slide.md

 * It's not hard to create new repo
 * Deployment code completely isolated

-!SLIDE small
+!SLIDE

-## SOA
+# SOA

-Project consists of multiple applications:
+## Project consists of multiple applications:

 * admin
 * billing
 * api
 * ...

-And a lot of deployment rules are the same.
+## And a lot of deployment rules are the same.

 !SLIDE
-How to share deployment code?
+# How to share deployment?